rima-alali/Uncertainty-Aware-Architecture/README.md

 Run
 ----------------------------------------------------------
 To run the examples, you need to have JDK 11 and Maven.
-Please build run: Maven build and then you can execute the examples.
+Please first execute "Maven build" and then you can run the examples.